-Spend your summer in Tasmania's Southern Midlands on an archaeological excavation at the site of the former Picton convict probation station and earn 12.5 points/6 units towards your degree.
+Spend your summer in Tasmania's Southern Midlands on an archaeological excavation at the site of the former Picton convict probation station and earn 12.5 points credit towards your degree.

-2nd and 3rd year university students across Australia and internationally will learn online about Tasmania's rich record of convict's lives in captivity and work onsite using the latest techniques in excavating historic convict sites.
-We'll also visit UNESCO World-Heritage listed convict sites at Ross and Port Arthur.
+Second and Third year university students across Australia and internationally will learn firsthand about Tasmania's rich record of convict's lives in captivity and work onsite using the latest techniques in excavating historic convict sites.

 Archaeology has the potential to provide unique insights into our past.

 Current University of Tasmania students:

 Current students enrolled at another university in Australia or internationally: